-“I couldn’t tell you what has happened to the Starfire because I don’t know, but it wasn’t destroyed in orbit,” Bill replied.
+“I can’t tell you what happened to the Starfire because I don’t know, but it wasn’t destroyed in orbit,” Bill replied.
 “Decker couldn’t very well steal the ship in broad daylight without everyone knowing so John built a cloaking device that would hide the ship so Decker could take it without anyone suspecting.”

 “Ok, what does that have to do with the button?”
 Jack asked not sure what he was going to do with the information he was just given.

-“Jack this button will activate the cloaking device installed for the Galactic Enterprise,” Bill said.
+“Jack, this button will activate the cloaking device installed for the Galactic Enterprise,” Bill said.
 “This button, if used, will render this ship invisible and enable you to move the ship a short distance without being seen.”

 “Are you’re kidding?”
 Jack asked in disbelief.